vuquangtrong/simplify-theme/README.md

 ### Features

-- Responsive layout for mobile and desktop
+- Responsive layout for mobile and desktop (Bootstrap)
-- Quick Search
+- Quick Search (Tipue Search and/or Google Search)
-- OpenGraph support
+- OpenGraph (Facebook) and Twitter support
-- SEO ready
+- SEO with contentful metadata, ready for search indexing
-- Table of Content sidebar
+- Table of Content sidebar with highlight
-- Back to Top floating button
+- Back to Top floating button in long article
-- Realted posts, next/previous articles
+- Related posts, next/previous articles
-- Social Sharing (dynamic/static)
+- Collapsible lists in tags and categories
-- Comments on articles
+- Social Sharing (AddThis or direct links)
-- Rich Snippets (JSON-LD)
+- Comments on articles (Diqus)
-- Sitemap
+- Rich Snippets (metadata, json-ld, sitemap, robots.txt)

 ### Install